oblac/jodd-site/doc/madvoc/1+index.md

 Interceptors intercept the request being sent to and returning from the action.
 In some cases, interceptor might keep an action from executing.
 Interceptors can also change the state of an action before it executes.

+Filters wraps interceptors, actions and results, similar to servlet filters.

 Once execution of the action and all interceptors is complete, the action request is sent to result to render the results.